-How to store your artificial Christmas tree
+How to Setup or store your artificial Christmas tree

 Putting up and taking down a tree for the first time can sometimes be a daunting task, but taking it down doesn't have to be!
 The level of difficulty depends greatly on the size of the tree, the density, the needle type, and the type of artificial Christmas tree.
 This guide aims to help anyone take down an artificial Christmas tree purchased from Treetime, but can also help with general best-practices for all brands of trees.
 Below you'll find a video that will show you how to take down your tree in less than 5 minutes!
 With just a few simple steps and best-practices you will have your tree down and ready to store in no time.